joybio/multiPrime/README.md

 If you only require primer design without the need for primer set combination, you may use the primer design module of MultiPrime, which is accessible through scripts/multiPrime-core.py or pip install multiPrime (version >=2.4.5) and utilize the DPrime function.

-multiPrime1: Degenerate primer design by DEGEPRIME (MC-DPD).
+multi-DegePrime: Degenerate primer design by DEGEPRIME (MC-DPD).

-mulitPrime2: Degenerate primer design by multiPrime-core (MC-EDPD or MC-DPD).
+multiPrime-original: Degenerate primer design by multiPrime-core (MC-EDPD or MC-DPD).
 It allows for avoidance of mismatches at 3'end region.

-mulitPrime3: It is similar to multiPrime2, but it allows for easy avoidance of mismatches at any position, making it flexible for experienced users.
+multiPrime: It is similar to multiPrime2, but it allows for easy avoidance of mismatches at any position, making it flexible for experienced users.

 Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a minimal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.